 Featured on DIY Network Show Rescue Renovation: you can view the installation video below.
 In this September, 2010 episode, our Light Strip is used behind crown molding to accentuate an original cove ceiling.
 A short commercial may appear before the clip.

-Choice of 2 Lamp Spacings: available with either 3 sockets per foot (model number PNDSC-4) or 4 sockets per foot (PNDSC-3).
-Light Strip with 3 sockets per foot have lamp socket spacing of 4 inches on center, and 4 sockets per foot have lamp socket spacing of 3 inches on center.
+4 Sockets Per Foot: available with 4 sockets per foot (PNDSC-3).
+Light Strip with 4 sockets per foot have lamp socket spacing of 3 inches on center.

 Xenon Lamp Sockets: they are pre-attached, fixed in their respective positions, and are designed for easy snap-in lamp replacement.